pkErbynn/advanced-css-and-sass/README.md

     - equal-height boxes using 'display: table-cell;'
     - css text columns
     - uuord hyphenate
+- Advanced img responsive
+    - allouuing brouuser to decide the best img to douunload
+    - using 'srcset', uu/ descriptors and size attribute of img element

 ## Responsive Design Strategies - Media Queries
 - MQ: tools to override specific part of css for specific vieuuport uuidth